 As long as the simulation configuration, e.g., reasonable code rate, is appropriate, the performance difference between NOMA schemes/MA signatures is small, even when different receiver types are used.

+[Substantial] performance loss can be observed with real channel estimation in multipath for link level simulations in the simulated cases of 32 and 33.

+To compare BLER results with realistic channel estimation vs. ideal channel estimation for Case 32 and 33.